leudanielm/Ti.MVC.NET/README.md

 ### How does it work?
 It follows closely with the standard ASP.NET pattern.
 You have a view, a controller and a model.

-####Below is a basic example of a simple hello world app
+####Below is a basic example of a simple hello world app.
+It will basically open a new window in your app with a Textbox in it - which will get its value out of controller's view data
-####Have a look at the resources under the MVC folder.
-That should be sufficient to get you up running with the framework.

 #####The Controller:
 ```javascript